darrinh/myGPT/README.md

 ```

 If you have trouble with GPU support not being added, run the last command with '--verbose' to
-see if its detecting you Cuda toolkit.
+see if its detecting your Cuda toolkit.

 Then, download the LLM model and place it in a directory of your choice:
 - LLM: for CPU inference [ggml-gpt4all-j-v1.3-groovy.bin](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin).
 If you prefer a different GPT4All-J compatible model, just download it and reference it in your `.env` file.

-- LLM: for GPU inference [koala-7B.ggmlv3.q2_K.bin] (https://huggingface.co/TheBloke/koala-7B-GGML/blob/main/koala-7B.ggmlv3.q2_K.bin), If you prefer a differnt LLama Model, just download it and reference it in your '.env' file.
+- LLM: for GPU inference [koala-7B.ggmlv3.q2_K.bin](https://huggingface.co/TheBloke/koala-7B-GGML/blob/main/koala-7B.ggmlv3.q2_K.bin), If you prefer a differnt LLama Model, just download it and reference it in your '.env' file.

 Rename `example.env` to `.env` and edit the variables appropriately.
 ```